 The answer to the second question is obvious: they focused only on the essential: in every moment, they kept only the most essential things in the center of their attention.
 This is possible only in a wise social structure, in one that stands in the sign of the truth.
-It’s easy to see this we consider the opposite and recognize how difficult it is for justice to prevail even for brief moments in current social constructs that permit only the unessential.
+It’s easy to see this if we consider the opposite and recognize how difficult it is for justice to prevail even for brief moments in current social constructs that permit only the unessential.

 In traditional Japan (the example I used), they imbued even the smallest events of life with essence by ritualizing them.
 The point is not that everything was prescribed bureaucratically; quite the opposite: everything was a rite.
 As Mircea Eliade pointed out, we perform a ritual when we perform it as if it was performed the very first time, in illo tempore; we perform the prototype of the act, essentially imitating the gods.
 Not only when we build a house or create pottery or a sword, or enable grapes to become what they are meant to be, but also when we eat, express an emotion, handle a conflict, perhaps think.

 Opposite to rituals we find routine: it has no sense of beauty not only in terms of objects and their mass production but also in terms of people: families have become mechanical units of production, often formed based on economic considerations.